dexie/dexie-website/cloud/docs/cli.md

 Allow a web app to use the database.

 <pre>
-npx dexie-cloud whitelist
+npx dexie-cloud white-list
-npx dexie-cloud whitelist &lt;app origin&gt; [--delete]
+npx dexie-cloud white-list &lt;app origin&gt; [--delete]
 </pre>

 The files dexie-cloud.json and dexie-cloud.key has to be in the current or a parent directory.